Validators

 Client-side validation

-Localization of client side validations
+Localization of client side validation

 Server-side validation